Shop, dine, and be entertained in the heart of Saitama

 Saitama Super Arena

-Saitama Super Arena is located just outside Saitama-Shintoshin Station and is the second-largest multi-purpose indoor stadium in the world.
+Saitama Super Arena is located just outside Saitama-Shintoshin Station, and is one of the largest multi-purpose arenas in Japan.
 With a capacity of 37,000, it hosts basketball games, MMA fights, exhibitions, concerts, and more.

 The arena has an innovative design, and it can be transformed from a stadium into an arena with a huge moveable seating section.
-It is the only building equipped for an American football game in Japan.
+It is the first building in Japan to be equipped for an American football game.

 Adjoining Saitama Super Arena is Keyaki Hiroba, a complex known as Sky Forest Plaza.
 Various festivals, fairs, and cultural events are held here throughout the year.
-It comprises an open square as well as 20 restaurants and shops on its first and third floors.
+It comprises an open square as well as some 20 restaurants and shops on its first and third floors.
 It is a great space to relax before and after events at the arena.

 If you happen to go during the Christmas season, do not miss the spectacular holiday illuminations as well as the special Christmas market that opens in late November.